-Each exhibitor MUST HAVE his/her rabbits by April 15th of the year exhibited.

-- If you make online entries in Class D or N you need to contact the Superintendent before July 1st with the breed of rabbit you are bringing to the fair. - 3.
-Rabbits will be judged in junior, intermediate and senior classes. - 4.
-Rules of the American Rabbit Breeders Association will apply. - 5.
-All rabbits must be permanently tattooed in the left ear and must be readable on the day of entry. - 6.
-No crossbreeds will be allowed in the show.
+- Each exhibitor MUST HAVE his/her rabbits by April 15th of the year exhibited. - If you make online entries in Class D or N you need to contact the Superintendent before July 1st with the breed of rabbit you are bringing to the fair. - Rabbits will be judged in junior, intermediate and senior classes. - Rules of the American Rabbit Breeders Association will apply. - 5.
+All rabbits must be permanently tattooed in the left ear and must be readable on the day of entry. - No crossbreeds will be allowed in the show.
 All rabbits are to be purebreds. - 7.
-Exhibitors must enter in at least 1 or up to 5 regular breed classes, before exhibitors can enter a fryer pen or single fryer or showmanship. - 8.
-Exhibitors are to provide heavy crocks or attachable water bottles for water and feed for their pens.
+Exhibitors must enter in at least 1 or up to 6 regular breed classes, before exhibitors can enter a fryer pen or single fryer or showmanship.

+- 8. Exhibitors are to provide heavy crocks or attachable water bottles for water and feed for their pens.
 Rabbit exhibitors must feed their own rabbits and keep pens clean. - 9.
 The fryer pen rabbit (s) must weigh not more than 5 1/2 lbs. to be eligible for the Fur and Feather Sale.
-Rabbits must weigh between 3 1/2 lbs. and 5 1/2 lbs. on day of entry and must be 70 days old or less. - 10.
-The single fryer or fryer pen rabbits are to be one of the following commercial breeds: American Sable, Californians, Champagne D' Argent, Cinnamon, Cream D' Argent, New Zealand, Palomino, Rex, Satin, Silver Marten. - 11.
-Exhibitors must be present at judging time to show their own animals.
+Rabbits must weigh between 3 1/2 lbs. and 5 1/2 lbs. on day of entry and must be 70 days old or less. - The single fryer or fryer pen rabbits are to be one of the following commercial breeds: American Sable, Californians, Champagne D' Argent, Cinnamon, Cream D' Argent, New Zealand, Palomino, Rex, Satin, Silver Marten. - Exhibitors must be present at judging time to show their own animals.
 It is suggested that the exhibitor wear a long sleeved white shirt. - 12.
-A champion ribbon will be given to the best Buck and best Doe exhibited in each class. - 13.
-All awards and trophies must be presented at time of judging only. - 14.
+A champion ribbon will be given to the best Buck and best Doe exhibited in each class. - All awards and trophies must be presented at time of judging only. - 14.
 All exhibitors are prohibited from bringing fans, power washers, misters and gas operated generators, refrigerators and small appliances into the barns and livestock area at the fair. - 15.
-No substitutions of entries/breeds will be made after the entry has been submitted on the June entry day.
-NO EXCEPTIONS. - 16.
-Exhibitors who intend to show in Showmanship must make an entry with other entries and must be in by the June entry day.

-- 17. All rabbit carriers must be taken home after the rabbits have been entered and after show day. - 18.
-Please read Fur & Feather Sale Rules if you are selling a in the sale.
+Change in entries/breed will be marked down 1 placing. - Exhibitors who intend to show in Showmanship must make an entry with other entries and must be in by the June entry day. - 17.
+All rabbit carriers must be taken home after the rabbits have been entered and after show day. - 18.
+Please read Fur & Feather Sale Rules if you are selling in the sale.
 Sale Entry (Class Q) should be completed online when you complete your fair entries. - 19.
 No entry fee will be charged, but a commission charge of no more than 3% will be retained from the sale of animals to cover sale expenses.
 The commission will be rounded to the nearest dollar. - 20.
-Exhibitor grade as of January 1 of the current exhibit year. - 21.
-Only one entry per lot number
+Exhibitor grade as of January 1 of the current exhibit year.

+21. Only one entry per lot number

-CLASS A New Zealand (all colors)
+CLASSA New Zealand (all colors)

 CLASS B Californians

 CLASS C Satins (all colors)

 CLASS D Any Other 6 Class Breed

 (specify breed)

 CLASS E Flemish Giant